d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ (add-hook 'dired-mode-hook #'denote-dired-mode-in-directories) └────

-  The faces we define are:
+  The faces we define for this purpose are:

   ⁃ `denote-faces-date'
   ⁃ `denote-faces-delimiter'